olsscripts/olssite/README.md

 Running Olssite
 --------

-olssite can be run in the following way:
+Olssite can be run in the following way:
 *./olssite.sh [options] [options] …*

 When run with no options, olssite will install OpenLiteSpeed with mostly default